tvwenger/kriging/README.md

-[kriging](https://en.wikipedia.org/wiki/Kriging), a method of interpolation using Gaussian process regression. `kriging` supports ordinary kriging and universal kriging (using a polynomial drift term), and three semivariogram models: Gaussian, spherical, and exponential.
+[kriging](https://en.wikipedia.org/wiki/Kriging), a method of interpolation using Gaussian process regression. `kriging` supports ordinary kriging and universal kriging (using a polynomial drift term), and several semivariogram models.

 In the presence of drift (a varying mean value across the data space), the observed semivariogram can be biased (see Starks & Fang, 1982,